arbCoding/PsSp/README.md

 ## Special MacOS Application

-If you want a stand-alone MacOS application file, there are additional steps.
+If you want a stand-alone MacOS application file, then there are additional steps.

 I do not take credit for figuring this out, I found this [blog post](https://newbedev.com/building-osx-app-bundle) on the topic.

 First, I use [dylibbundler](https://github.com/auriamg/macdylibbundler/) to handle rebinding the links for the non-standard dynamically linked libraries.
-The application bundle requires that they be included in the application (such that user doesn't need to install them).
+The application bundle requires that they be included in the application (such that the end-user doesn't need to install them).

 This can be installed via Homebrew
 ```shell